God’s Original Design For Us

 God’s Original Design For Us: A Life of Beauty and Harmony

 In the beginning, God created us with a purpose—a divine design that spoke of beauty, harmony, and an abundant life.
 This original design has been echoed through the ages, reminding us that our lives were meant to overflow with joy, peace, and fulfillment.
-As we journey through life, we often seek to reconnect with this original blueprint, and the key to understanding it is found in the teachings of Jesus.
+As we journey through life, we often seek to reconnect with this original blueprint; and the key to understanding it is found in the life and teachings of Jesus.
 Through His life, death, and resurrection, Jesus revealed the essence of God's plan for us, showing us how to live a life full of beauty and harmony.
 This article explores God's original design for us and how Jesus came to restore that design, helping us live life to the fullest.

 The Verse that Speaks of God's Original Design